Blake and Tradition The Bollingen Series XXXV: 11 by Kathleen Raine

 Approaches to a Philosophical Biology by Marjorie Grene

 Towards a Theoretical Biology I.U.B.S.
-Symposium, by ed.
+Symposium and ed.
 C.H.
 Waddington

 Only One Year by Svetlana Alliluyeva, translated by Paul Chavchvadze